 Tom has a passion for sports medicine, as he has spent countless hours helping student-athletes in basketball and baseball recover from various sports-related injuries.
-Tom participated in a Sportsmetrics course which is scientifically proven ACL prevention program for high school athletes.
+Tom participated in a Sportsmetrics course which is a scientifically proven ACL prevention program for high school athletes.
 He also achieved his Certified Strength and Conditioning Specialist (CSCS) certification from the National Strength and Conditioning Association.
 As a CSCS, he applies scientific knowledge to train athletes for the primary goal of improving athletic performance.
-In addition, Tom has advanced training in vestibular rehabilitation to differentially diagnose and treat vestibular disorders, he does Running Analysis sessions to help runners perfect their gait and is trained to fabricate custom orthotics.
+In addition, Tom helps runners shave off time in their races through Running Analysis sessions.
+He is level 1 and 2 certified in running gait analysis from RunDNA.

 Tom received his Doctorate of Physical Therapy degree from Temple University and earned his Master of Physical Therapy from California State University, Northridge.
 His undergraduate degree in Exercise Science is from his home state at the University of Montana.